TheWolfpacker - The Wolfpacker daily newsstand: July 11

 • The Wolfpacker — Cornerback Teshaun Smith pushing veterans for playing time

-• Raleigh News & Observer — NCAA NOA cites Dennis Smith, Mark Gottfried and Orlando Early
+• Raleigh News & Observer — A guinea pig?
+Why NC State is the first to go through the NCAA’s reformed process.

-• Raleigh News & Observer — Allegations against NC State foreshadow NCAA’s approach: Look out, coaches
+• Raleigh News & Observer — From penalties to firings, what NC State’s NOA could mean for coaches and the school

-• Raleigh News & Observer — NC State gets NCAA Notice of Allegations for violations related to Dennis Smith Jr.
+• Raleigh News & Observer — Here’s what NC State’s five-star basketball target says about Kevin Keatts, NOA

-• Raleigh News & Observer — Sports betting could be on its way to two specific areas of North Carolina
+• Durham News-Herald — Some UNC schools decide to serve alcohol to fans.
+Others are cautious.
+One says no.

-• Raleigh News & Observer — NC State votes to approve the sale of beer and wine at athletic events
+• Fayetteville Observer — ACC adds Boston, San Diego to bowl destinations for 2020-25

-• Fayetteville Observer — NCAA charges NC State with 4 men’s hoops violations
+• Greensboro News-Record — Ed Hardin: The waiting is the hardest part for N.C.
+State amid NCAA allegations

-• Greensboro News-Record — N.C.
-State receives notice of allegations from NCAA
+• GoPack.com — Pack Football to Host Annual Lift for Life Event

-• GoPack.com — Chapman and Davis Eager to Participate on International Stage
+• GoPack.com — Single-Match Tickets for NC State Soccer and Volleyball Now on Sale

 Tweets of the day